 “I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.” — Steve Jobs

-Steve Jobs dropped out of Reed after just 1 semester.
+Steve Jobs dropped out of Reed after one semester.
 His highest education qualification was high school level.
 He would become one of the many billionaire school dropouts today who would put the age old belief that certification is essential for success in life to shame.

 For those who are in school – Are you drifting your way through school so you can get a piece of paper at the end of your course, as a ticket to the working world?
 For those who have earned your certifications – Are you hiding behind them as a safety shield and using them as an excuse not to grow?
 And for those who don’t have certifications in what you want to pursue in – Are you letting this be an excuse not to pursue what you want to do in life?